4 key elements of a successful continuous testing process

 A basic continuous integration tool allows the team to integrate new code that has been deposited into a central repository to produce a new build of a software solution.
-Before depositing new code into the central repository, team members can work independently to develop a new feature or functionality without affecting the version used by other team members.
+Before depositing new code into the central repository, team members can work independently to develop a new feature or new functionalities without affecting the version used by other team members.

 2. Environment provisioning

 Having to create a test environment every time a team member wants to test a feature adds unnecessary steps (update the application, update the database if necessary, restart the services, etc) that slow the development team down and end up wasting a ton of time over the course of an entire project.